saranyab21/LGMVIP-WebDev/README.md

 # LGMVIP Projects:

-### List of projects I ,Saranya Bhattacharjee, have completed as an Intern at LGM.
+### List of projects I have completed as an Intern at LGM.

 # TASK 1 -

-Name: HashCom
+Website Name: HashCom

 Type: Frontend